McMenamin and Charles among four new NI call-ups

-Northern Ireland: Conor McMenamin, Charlie McCann and Shea Charles among four new call-ups
+Northern Ireland: Conor McMenamin, Charlie McCann, Brodie Spencer and Shea Charles four new call-ups

 Last updated on .From the section Northern Ireland